kaylagordon/birthday-assessment/README.md

 When the user makes a birthday, the application should make a post request to the API.
 The new birthday should still exist upon reloading the page.

+Note:
-**Keep any fetch calls you write in the App component for now**

-(If you have time to refactor your fetch calls into a separate helper file, that is fine, but it is *NOT* a requirement for this application.)
+- Keep any fetch calls you write in the App component for now.
+If you have time to refactor your fetch calls into a separate helper file, that is fine, but it is *NOT* a requirement for this application.

 ### Iteration 5 (extension)

 Delete a birthday when the user clicks the `X` button.
 The deletion should persist upon reloading the page.

 ### Other Extensions
 * Add error handling for the form so that only valid numbers are accepted.
 * Try writing out a few other tests to cover sad path testing for your network requests.
+* Use a fetch to get the month data from the API, rather than using the `months_data.js` file.
 * Sort the birthdays on each Month card so they appear in chronological order.